Skip to main content

 6. Huang YY, Chen ACH, Carroll JD, Hamblin MR. Biphasic Dose Response in Low Level Light Therapy.
 Dose-Response.
 2009;7(4):358-383.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of precision medicine, there is no "one size fits all."
 The right strategy must be matched to your unique lab work, physiology, and performance goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Ashvin Vijayakumar MD (Dr. Ash)